The Blog Social

 Pin your lead magnets.
 Create eye-catching pins that link directly to your opt-in landing page.
 Use titles like “Free Email Marketing Checklist for Bloggers” and make the value crystal clear in your Pinterest descriptions.

-Optimize your pins for email marketing strategies keywords.
+Optimise your pins for email marketing strategies keywords.
 Use terms like “build your email list,” “email list sign up,” and “email marketing newsletter” in your pin titles and descriptions.

 Use rich pins.
 Add metadata so your pins stand out and include a clear CTA.